 “For a successful team to work out, it is really a lot about the bond between the dog and the human handler,” Guide Dogs of America’s Bernson explains.

-5. A guide dog is not a GPS, and he cannot read traffic signals.
+A guide dog isn’t a GPS, and they cannot read traffic signals.
 Instead, a guide dog takes directional cues from the handler and is taught to intelligently disobey if there is an unsafe situation in the handler’s path.

 “Seeing Eye dogs are not like using a GPS,” The Seeing Eye’s Barlak says.
 “The dog’s job is to look out for hazards and obstacles that the blind person cannot detect, such as a blocked path or an overhead obstruction.